AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/error-message-field-used-in-multi-form-config.md

 >[!IMPORTANT]
 >
 >Data is lost in the objects where the custom form is already attached when you follow these steps.
-However, if the calculated field references static fields, not calculated fields, you can use Recalculate Custom Expressions option on the object to restore the lost data
+However, if the calculated field references static fields, not calculated fields, you can use [!UICONTROL Recalculate Custom Expressions] option on the object to restore the lost data

 1. Find the object where the custom forms are attached, as explained in [Find the object where the custom forms are attached](#find-the-object-where-the-custom-forms-are-attached) in this article.
 1. Remove the field from all of the custom forms that are attached to the object, then save the forms.